leandrorodrigues00/frontend-mentor-challenges/README.md

 ## 🤓 Frontend Mentor Challenge Solutions

-Here is the collection of all my Frontend Mentor challenge solutions.
-You can find in the subfolders, link's to the online site, images and the description of the challenges
+This is a collection of all the solutions to the challenges of the Frontend Mentor program.
+In the subfolders you can find links to the online site, images and the description of the challenges.

 ## 🗃️ Project List [23]